-Jersey City's other pencil company is the General Pencil Company, which began in 1889.
-Founded as the Pencil Exchange, its owner Oscar Weisenborn moved to the city in 1914 and changed the name in 1923.
-The brick factory building on Fleet Street, between Oakland and Baldwin avenues, displays its distinctive signage seen on the westbound side of Route 139.
+Jersey City's other prominent pencil company is the General Pencil Company, which began in 1889 and opened at its present site in 1914.
+Founded as the Pencil Exchange, its owner Oscar A. Weissenborn changed its name to the General Pencil Company in 1923.
+The brick factory building on Fleet Street displays its distinctive signage in serif as seen on the westbound side of Route 139.

 "Joseph Dixon."
 Dictionary of American Biography.
 New York: Charles Scribner's Sons, 1920.

 Erskine, Helen Worden.
 "Joe Dixon and His Writing Stick."
 The Reader's Digest Reprint.
 Pleasantville, NY: November 1958.